-- 5.5.5 The Panel may invite individuals to join the membership or specified meetings by majority vote.
-Candidates will be selected on the basis of: - Employment by an Undertaking active in sector; - Technical expertise; - Relevant practical experience. - 5.5.6 Such co-opted members will not be able to exercise voting rights equivalent to those of other members. - 5.5.7 Any member or co-opted expert wishing to withdraw from the Panel need only inform the Secretary in writing.
-Members and co-opted experts may also be requested to withdraw by the Chairman or the Secretary in writing in the case of concerns about non-compliance with these Terms of Reference. - 5.5.8 Co-opted Members will be reviewed at the time of the overall review of Panel membership (see 5.2).
+- 5.5.4 The Panel may invite individuals to join the Membership or specified meetings by majority vote.
+Candidates will be selected on the basis of: - Employment by an Undertaking active in sector; - Technical expertise; - Relevant practical experience; - 5.5.5 Such co-opted Members will not be able to exercise voting rights equivalent to those of other Members. - 5.5.6 Any selected or co-opted Member wishing to withdraw from the Panel need only inform the Secretary in writing.
+Members may also be requested to withdraw by the Chairman or the Secretary in writing in the case of concerns about non-compliance with these Terms of Reference. - 5.5.7 Co-opted Members will be reviewed by the selected Members at the first meeting following an annual membership review.
+A replacement for any coopted member ceasing to fulfil the requirements for membership may be appointed by a vote of a majority of the selected members of the Panel.